Monday, March 22, 2010

 Rizzoli International Publications, INC.

-This lovely book was in conjunction with the exhibition,
+This lovely book was in conjunction with the exhibition of the same name.

 Egyptian Art in the Age of the Pyramids at the Galeries Nationales du Grand Palais, Paris from April 6 to July12, 1999; The Metropolitan Museum of Art, New York from September 16, 1999, to January 9, 2000; The Royal Ontario Museum, Toronto from February 13 to May 22, 2000.